Aqualung (album): Track listing

-1971 original release
+Vinyl release (1971)

-Original North American Reprise Records pressings of Aqualung contained a slightly edited version of the title song, with its first three seconds (i.e., the first repetition of the song's signature riff) removed.
+Original North American Reprise Records pressings of Aqualung contained a slightly edited version of the title song, with its first three seconds (i.e., the first utterance of the song's signature riff) removed.
 These pressings correspondingly list the song's length at 6:31.

-1996 CD reissue
+CD issue (1996)

-2011 40th anniversary special edition
+40th anniversary special edition (2011)

 The 2011 version was remixed by Steven Wilson and remastered by Peter Mew.

-CD 1: Original Album

-2016 40th anniversary adapted edition
+40th anniversary adapted edition: Remixed and mastered by Steven Wilson (2016)

 The 2016 edition was remastered by Steven Wilson of his 2011 remixed material as he did not like Peter Mew's mastering.